-There are soooo many events across our region over the Christmas period.
-Some are incredibly expensive but many are either FREE or really cheap.
+In 2020 there is a lot of uncertainty regarding many activities & events across Buckinghamshire over the Christmas period.
+I’ve put together the details of the events that I can currently find but some places are delaying making any announcements in light of government restrictions.
+As always some festive events are incredibly expensive but plenty are either FREE or really cheap.
 Here’s my Christmas events what’s on guide for Buckinghamshire.
-For what’s on guides covering the other counties, the latest festive reviews and some Christmas blogs make sure you visit the Christmas page.
-Make sure you check out the Facebook events page for lots more events all over the area.
+For what’s on guides covering the other counties, the latest festive reviews, Christmas craft ideas and some Christmas blogs make sure you visit the Christmas page.
+Don’t forget to check out the Facebook events page for lots more events all over the area.

 Christmas Activities near Aylesbury

 Stay & Play Aylesbury are running the Hale Leys Santa’s Grotto this year.
 It’s open from the 3rd December.
 Pre-bookings only. £7.95 per child.
 You can check current availability here.
 We went along to visit Santa ourselves.
 Read my review here.
 Admission to the soft play centre isn’t included but you can read my review of that here.

 Farmer Christmas is back at Green Dragon Eco Farm.
 It’s £14.95 per adult and £5.95 per child.
 The Santa’s grotto doesn’t include admission to the farm but, if you book entry at the same time then you get a 33% discount.
 You can read my review Green Dragon Eco Farm here.

 Key worker ducks trail.
 Aylesbury town centre.
 5th – 13th December.
 The trail is free and there is also the chance to win a bundle of goodies.

 Cyber charades will be live on the Aylesbury Town Council facebook page from 5pm on the 23rd December and stay up there so you can play along whenever you want!
 FREE event.
 Find out all the details here.